 To schedule respirator fit testing, training, medical clearances, audiometry or industrial hygiene services please call 303.398.1539 or email Christina Khat at firstname.lastname@example.org or Jason Laub at email@example.com.

 Christina Khat is a graduate of Colorado State University with a B.S. in Environmental Health with an emphasis in Chemistry.
 She received hands-on training and experience in administering Respiratory Protection standards, managing the storage and disposal of hazardous materials and waste, and environmental awareness training in asbestos, mold, hazardous materials, mercury, lead, and bloodborne pathogens.
-Christina has performed qualitative and quantitative fit testing services for the last two years at National Jewish Health and is knowledgeable regarding the intricacies of the fit of many different makes and models of respirators.
+Christina has performed qualitative and quantitative fit testing services since May 2014 at National Jewish Health and is knowledgeable regarding the intricacies of the fit of many different makes and models of respirators.
 She values health and well-being of people and has a genuine interest in protecting the health of the environment and public.

 Annyce Mayer, MD, MSPH, is a board certified occupational medicine physician with special expertise in occupational lung disease.
 She has been actively involved in research and clinical practice for more than 10 years.
 She has consulting experience in industrial, governmental, and healthcare settings.
 She is also experienced in developing medical surveillance programs for complex exposures.